WickrInc/wickrio-example-app/README.md

 ## Description:
 Shows the basic code needed to get started writing a Wickr IO API integration
+* Note: This is a good template to edit and create a custom integration for Wickr

 ## Configuration:
 Wickr IO integrations are configured by running the configure.sh file,